 Science for Nuclear Diplomacy

-The Science for Nuclear Diplomacy Group conducts research in experimental physics and computational nuclear engineering to support the nonproliferation, arms control, and disarmament of nuclear weapons.
-It is co-located at TU Darmstadt and PRIF.
-We focus on the development of novel verification techniques to assess compliance with corresponding treaties.
-Furthermore, proliferation potentials of new nuclear technologies are assessed.
-Lastly, the group explores avenues towards reductions in nuclear weapon arsenals and weapons-usable fissile materials.
+The Science for Nuclear Diplomacy research group conducts research in experimental physics and computational nuclear engineering in collaboration with political science to support the non-proliferation, arms control, and disarmament of nuclear weapons.
+It is co-located at Technical University Darmstadt and PRIF.
+We develop novel monitoring and verification techniques and approaches for arms control contexts, evaluate proliferation potentials of nuclear programs and new nuclear technologies, and explore avenues towards reductions in nuclear weapon arsenals and weapons-usable fissile materials.

 Prof. Dr. Malte Göttsche